How To Succeed in Your New Job: The First Week, Month and 90 Days

 Prepare your opening lines ahead of time so you have a script ready when you encounter a new face.

 2. Ask well-timed questions.
 Research has shown that new employees perform better when they ask more questions.
-By asking your leaders and peers for new information, you’ll get up to speed quickly.
+By asking your leaders and peers for new information, you get up to speed quickly.
 But in your first week, you want to find the right time to ask questions.
 Here are some guidelines for how and when to ask.

 Bonus first week tip: Add value.

 Most likely, your job was open and you were hired because there is a lot of work to be done.
-In your first week, your main priority should be to soak up information but consider challenging yourself to add value in any way, big or small.
+In your first week, your main priority has to be to soak up information but consider challenging yourself to add value in any way, big or small.
 Here are some ideas of where to start.

 Learn how to make coffee.
 This task usually falls to the person who comes upon an empty pot.
 Be proactive and learn how everything works so you can make a fresh pot if you empty it.